eternagame/EternaBrain/README.md

 ## Programs
 ### movesetreader.py
+- read_movesets
-Reads in a file containing movesets with puzzle ID's and returns a list of dicts containing the movesets.
+  - Reads in a file containing movesets data and returns a list of dicts containing the movesets.
+- get_puzzleData
+  - Reads in a file containing movesets data and returns a list of the solution id, puzzle id, or user id, depending on what the user specifies in the function.

 ### structure.py
+- read_structure
-Reads in a file containing puzzle information and returns a pandas dataframe (accessible by headers and row numbers) containing the data.
+  - Reads in a file containing puzzle information and returns a pandas dataframe (accessible by headers and row numbers) containing the data.